 Temporary Conditions & Injuries

 Despite this, URI Disability Services for Students may, in good faith, as space and resources allow, be able to assist with non-ADA environmental adjustments and to help facilitate the student’s inclusion in the community on a temporary basis.
+We are also committed to the Title IX inclusion of students who are, or have been recently, pregnant with medical conditions.

 With appropriate medical documentation and evidence of need, students with temporary needs may be able to request adjustments and assistance.
 These students follow the same documentation requirements and accommodation procedures as do students with formally recognized disabilities.